Trauma Injury is any physical force applied to the body that causes damage. This can be anything from rolling your ankle to a car accident.

 A dislocated bone is when a bone remains whole but pops out of place or the socket that it’s supposed to be.
 In children a dislocated elbow will be the most common, this might happen if you’re swinging your child around too aggressively or if they grab somebody grabs them by the hand a little bit too hard.
 Children can also dislocate their shoulder.
 But this is a little bit less common.
 If a child dislocates their elbow or shoulder it may or may not cause obvious pain.
 However, the child will immobilize their arm or shoulder not moving it at all.

-If you recognize that a child has dislocated their arm their shoulder or their elbow makes sure that you don’t try to pop it back into place by herself.
+If you recognize that a child has dislocated their arm their shoulder or their elbow makes sure that you don’t try to pop it back into place by yourself.
 Immobilize the arm in such a way that it won’t move.
 You can do this with a sling a triangle bandage is probably the easiest thing to use after the arm has been mobilized.
 Go see a doctor immediately to have them pop it back into place.
 If there’s a recurrent event and your child dislocates their elbow or arm repeatedly then the doctor might show you a couple of tricks about how to return the joints back into place in a proper manner without creating more damage.

 However, it’s always recommended that if you have not been trained properly do not pop the joint back into place by yourself.